-Access to this program is open to students who have completed the first four semesters of a Bachelor's degree (or equivalent), whether it be the L1 and L2 of Public Administration (IMPGT), but also the first two years of the "Information-Communication" Bachelor's degree (outside AMU), or from other fields of study (e.g., "Arts and Letters," "Human and Social Sciences," "Law and Political Science," "Economics and Management," etc.), or even equivalent Bachelor's degrees (preparatory classes, BTS and DUT).), or even equivalent diplomas (preparatory classes for prestigious schools, BTS and DUT).
+Access to this program is open to students who have completed the first four semesters of a Bachelor's degree (or equivalent), whether it be the first and second year of Public Administration (IMPGT), but also the first two years of the "Information-Communication" Bachelor's degree (obtained from another university), or from other fields of study (e.g., "Arts and Letters," "Human and Social Sciences," "Law and Political Science," "Economics and Management," etc.), or even equivalent Bachelor's degrees (preparatory classes, BTS and DUT).), or even equivalent diplomas (preparatory classes for prestigious schools, BTS and DUT).

 Internships and supervised projects